 - Select Verify Credentials from the drop-down list.

-Once complete, the results of the verification will be shown in the Status section.
+Once complete, the verification results will be shown in the Status section.

 - Select the users